 The marketing and selling process does not stop once a prospect becomes a customer.
 Especially if your business has recurring revenue (i.e. customers pay monthly and can leave anytime) it is critical that you continue to market new products and valuable content to your customer base.
-To keep things simple, I categorize customer content marketing into 3 buckets:
+To keep things simple, I separate customer content marketing into 3 categories:

 Content about how to maximize product value

 Content that drives upsells of new products or services

 Each of these are an important part of the customer marketing mix.
 Let’s break them down:

 Despite the incredible digital channels marketers have today, large trade shows are still a powerful force in the marketing world.
 These typically involve vendors setting up massive booths in a convention center with thousands of attendees (ideally target persona customers) wandering through the maze of vendors, learning about new products and sometimes purchasing on the spot.

 A large trade show will likely be your most expensive marketing investments of the year.Therefore, it’s critical that you manage it exceptionally well and account for all of the little details in order to ensure you are positioned to get a high return on your investment.

 When I managed Netpulse’s trade show presence at IHRSA (10,000 attendees); it was the company’s first real trade show experience and we had to define everything from scratch.
 In the end, the show was very successful for us, and I learned a ton of best practices.
 This post is a breakdown of those best practices, in chronological order, from preparation months prior to the day of the show.

 Inbound marketing is all about attracting targets to your website, providing them with valuable content and capturing their contact information when they download, making them leads.
 Once you have leads, your goal is to further educate them about your product so they request a demo to talk to your sales team, therefore becoming a marketing qualified lead (MQL).